ytechie/ytechie-blog/src/documents/2009/01/dont-lose-your-code-3-methods-that-can-help/index.html.md

 tags: ["software development"]
 ---

 Inevitably, you'll lose power to your computer, have a hard drive crash, have lightening strike, accidentally delete code that hasn't been checked in, or encounter some other crazy scenario that I can't even imagine.
 What is your plan?
-Read on if you want some solutions that may just save your <strike>ass</strike> code.
+Read on if you want some solutions that may just save your code.

 ![Did I just delete that code?](istock-000002512608xsmall.jpg)

 I've had it happen to me, I accidentally deleted hours of work and had to spend the time to rewrite the code.
 I even remember a time while working at my first job that the power went out to our whole building.
 At the time, most computers were desktop machines without a UPS.
 It was seconds after the lights went out that I heard an agonizing moan from one of the offices.
 Another developer hadn't saved often enough and lost everything he was working on.

-**Use a automated screenshot tool**
+###Use a automated screenshot tool

 For the past few months, I've been using a product called [TimeSnapper](http://www.timesnapper.com/).
 Basically, it takes a screenshot of your desktop every few seconds.
 I have mine set up to the default of taking a snapshot every 10 seconds.